lossanna/AVCA_ElkLD/README.md

 # AVCA_ElkLD
 Created: 2022-01-31
-Last updated: 2023-03-24
+Last updated: 2024-01-25

 ## Description
-  Vegetation data analysis for Altar Valley Conservation Alliance Elkhorn-Las Delicias demonstration project, ten-year monitoring of stream channels with induced meandering.
+Complete data analysis for Altar Valley Conservation Alliance Elkhorn-Las Delicias demonstration project, which was ten-year monitoring of stream channels with rock detention structures to control erosion.

+This repository accompanies publication "Dryland rock detention structures increase herbaceous vegetation cover and stabilize shrub cover over 10 years but do not directly affect soil fertility" by Ossanna et al. (2024) in *Science of the Total Environment*.

+Each main folder has its own README that describes subfolders and files.

-# Author
+## Author
 Contact: Lia Ossanna, lossanna@arizona.edu

+## Data
+There are two main datasets, referred to in script names by `_veg-2012-2021` and `_2021`.
+- `_veg-2012-2021` is the temporal vegetation cover and density data.
+- `_2021` is the data collected in 2021, used for SEM, and includes:
+  - 2021 vegetation cover and density (same data from temporal dataset).
+  - soil chemical analysis (total nitrogen, total carbon, organic matter).
+  - soil microbial analysis (16S and ITS amplicon sequencing).

 # Workflow for current analysis
-The order scripts should be run in to recreate the current/most recent version of analysis:
+The order scripts should be run in to recreate the current/most recent version of analysis (in `scripts/` folder):
-1. **Data wrangling** (in `scripts/data-wrangling/`): run `CXX-data-wrangling.R`, then `Summarise-all-channels.R` and `Summarise-perennial-diversity.R`
+1. **Data wrangling**:
+- For temporal veg analysis: run `data-wrangling/CXX-data-wrangling.R`, then run `data-wrangling/Summarise-all-channels.R`.
+  - See `RMarkdown/Data-wrangling_annotated-example.html` for an annotated example.
+ - For LiDAR data (channel bed elevation): `Cross-section-elevation.R`.
+ - For precipitation data: `PimaCounty_precip.R`.
-2. `Data-screening_veg_2012-2021.R`
+2. **Data screening**:
+- For temporal data: `Data-screening_veg_2012-2021.R`
+- For 2021 data: `Data-screening_2021.R`.
-3.
+3. **Analysis**:
+- For temporal data: `ANOVA-by-Treatment3_veg-2012-2021`, `CV_veg-2012-2021.R`.
+- For 2021 data: `T-test-by-Treatment3-and-NMDS_2021.R`,`SEM-2.1_candidate-models.R`.

 # Directory
 - `data/`